ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 ## Overview

-The factory data parameter set includes information such as a manufacturer name, date of manufacturing, product certifications, and PCB versioning.
+The factory data parameter set includes information such as device certificates, cryptographic keys, device identifiers and hardware information.

-For the nRF Connect platform, factory data is stored by default in the internal Flash memory in a separate partition.
-This helps to keep factory partition secure by applying hardware protection.
+For the nRF Connect platform, the factory data is stored by default in a separate partition of the internal flash memory.
+This helps to keep the factory data secure by applying hardware write protection.
 Parameters are read at the boot time of a device, and then they can be used in the Matter stack and user application.

 The factory data set described in [Factory data components](#factory-data-components) can be implemented in various ways as long as the final hex file will contain all mandatory components defined in the factory data components table.
 In this document, the [Generating factory data](#generating-factory-data) and the [Building an example with factory data](#building-an-example-with-factory-data) sections describe one of the implementations of the factory data set created by the nRF Connect platform's maintainers.
 As a result, a hex file is generated and it contains a factory data partition in the CBOR format.